Dogs are the essence of happiness. Everywhere they go, they create alacrity, and everybody who comes in to contact with them feels nothing but glee.

 In addition to this, during its heat cycle, the female Peek A Pom becomes more moody and withdrawn.

-Nonetheless, this issue only exists with a dog which has not been spayed.
+Nonetheless, this issue only exists with a dog that has not been spayed.
 You also need to be aware of the diseases both the genders of this dog breed can suffer from.

 The female might develop breast or uterine cancer while the male Peek A Pom is at risk of testicular cancer.